Quick Relief. Trusted Local Care.

 - Higher risk of decay:

-Gaps created by the broken restoration can trap food and bacteria, increasing the risk of decay. - Tooth sensitivity:
+Gaps created by a broken restoration can trap food and bacteria, potentially increasing the risk of decay. - Tooth sensitivity:

 You may notice sensitivity to hot, cold, or sweet foods and drinks.
 This occurs when the exposed layer of the tooth reacts to changes in temperature or pressure. - Weakened tooth:

-A tooth without its full protective covering is more likely to crack or wear down, especially during chewing. - Soft tissue irritation:
+A tooth without its full protective covering may be more prone to cracking or wearing down, especially during chewing. - Soft tissue irritation:

 Broken or sharp edges can rub against your cheek or tongue, potentially causing discomfort or small cuts.